 I’m just doing this for the enjoyment of it anyway.
 Huh.
 I probably will decide not to publish this, unless I feel it has some educational value for you.
 You be the judge.

 Eww, you’d be upset with me if I kept it all to myself?
 Uh-oh.
 I have to put a lot of oomph into it to make it worthwhile.

 Mmm.
 I may as well share it with you.
 I’ll go along with that.
 Okay, so I’ll publish it.

 Oops.
 I almost forgot to include a table of definitions.
 Ay yai yai.

 Eek!
 I surprised myself!
 Whoa!
-I actually made it to over 800 words.
+I actually made it this far.
 Wow!
-Enough for a short Hub.
-And I think I made my point.
-Ha ha!
+And I think I made my point too.
+Haha!

 Fright or shock

 Ask for confirmation

 Feeling something is lovely